nimbl3/mina-rails-unicorn-nginx-god/README.md

 Why?
 ----

-When I've started using Mina for deployment, these examples was the thing I needed most.
+When I've started using Mina for deployment, these examples were what I needed most.

 Not to just copy and use, but also to read and understand.

-After a few days of tinkering I've came up with this setup.
+After a few days of tinkering I've come up with this setup.

 So I thought, why not share?
 I hope it can be useful for somebody, so that one can see, learn, understand, and use.

 How?
 ----

-This example assumes following:
+This example assumes the following:

 * you're running Ubuntu in Vagrant locally (quite nice tool I'd say.
 Check out [RBates Railscast](http://railscasts.com/episodes/292-virtual-machines-with-vagrant) on this subject)
 * you already have a user, that will be running deployment and all the server stuff